kishkash555/biu/2019-2/Seminar/hashing_trick_shahar.md

 ---

 ### It works!
+* Major impact:
+    * image recognition
+    * speech to text
-* Revolutionized image processing and autonomous driving
+    * natural language processing
-* Benchmarks in other fields seeing constant imporvements
-*
+    * ...

 ### It grows!
 * New architectures and topologies spring constantly